 How long does periodontal disease take to heal?

 Depending on the stage of your gum disease, it may take anywhere from a few days to a few months to recover from gum disease.
 The further the stage your gum disease has reached, the longer it will take to recover.
+Once patients have reached a certain stage in the disease, damage cannot be reversed so it is important to begin treatment as soon as possible.

 What are the stages of periodontitis?

 The four stages of periodontitis include gingivitis, mild periodontal disease, moderate periodontal disease, and severe periodontal disease.
 As the disease progresses it becomes increasingly more difficult to treat and prevent damage.
+The further patients progress through the disease the more severe damage becomes, and they have a higher risk of permanent damage such as tooth loss.

 Can gums grow back after periodontal disease?

 Periodontal disease can cause receding gums.
 When this occurs your gums cannot grow back.
 There are options to prevent receding gums from getting worse, but there is no way for them to grow back.
+Gum grafting is a common option to replace receding gums, however, this will not cause them to grow back.

 How soon can I eat after periodontal surgery?

 Periodontal surgery should recover in about two weeks.
 After your surgery, we recommend sticking to a soft diet and avoiding excessive pressure on your gums.
+Foods that are included in a soft diet include yogurt, smoothies, pasta, ice cream, etc. Until you feel comfortable chewing on your gums we recommend that you stick to soft foods and avoid chewing.

 How long does periodontal treatment take?

 Gum surgery usually takes about 2 hours to finish.
 Some surgical procedures call for the patient to be completely or partially unconscious.
 However, the use of a local anesthetic to numb the gums prior to surgery may cause the procedure to take longer.
+If you are numbed for your surgery we recommend scheduling someone to drive you to and from your appointment.

 How do you prepare for periodontal treatment?